 However, we must not take sides and choose between the Dragonflies and their prey, as Mother Nature has taken 300 million years in which to get her ecosystems just right!
 Pond plants play a vital role in encouraging these prehistoric creatures to your pond.
-As the nymphs favour certain plants on which to emerge onto to take their first breath of fresh air, as we watch them, we must surely find them one of nature’s most stunning flying insects.
+As the nymphs favor certain plants on which to emerge onto to take their first breath of fresh air, as we watch them, we must surely find them one of nature’s most stunning flying insects.

-Having grown water plants for the last 22 years, I have observed and noted certain shallow and deep water marginal plants that favour the emergent nymphs.
+Having grown water plants for the last 22 years, I have observed and noted certain shallow and deep water marginal plants that favor the emergent nymphs.
 For you too to enjoy this beautiful spectical, you will need to choose carefully from the plants listed below.
 As each require different depths in which to grow, I have therefore linked individual species or cultivars to relevant categories.
 When all is done and the conditions are just right for hatching and emerging, I hope you to will be able to transcend yourself back in time and appreciate these amazing flying creatures as much as I do.